leobessa/elixir_cqrs_tools/README.md

 # CqrsTools

+Forked from trbngr/elixir_cqrs_tools.

 A collection of handy Elixir macros for CQRS applications.

 This library was the stomping grounds for the set of libraries that live https://github.com/elixir-cqrs/.